By Laura Thomas on | No Comments

 If you answered "Yes", that was a great decision!
 To become a better photographer you NEED to learn how to do this!

 To help our awesome Pretty Presets community learn how to become better photographers we put together a fantastic free webinar on Mastering Manual.

 You can watch the replay of our Mastering Manual Webinar by clicking play on the video just below.
 There are also written notes below the video - as well as notes available in pdf format linked at the bottom of this page.
 We also put together a great downloadable Mastering Manual Cheat Sheet for use on the go!

-This “triangle” is really a balance or formula that gets utilized every time a picture is taken.
-Like the three sides/angles of a triangle, there are three components to the exposure triangle.
+This “exposure triangle” is really a balance or formula that gets utilized every time a picture is taken.
+Like the three sides/angles of a triangle, there are three components of the exposure triangle.

 1. ISO—how sensitive your camera is to light

 3. Shutter speed—how fast/slow your lens opens and closes

 For film cameras, ISO was how sensitive a particular film was to light.
 For a digital camera, ISO is how sensitive our camera sensor is to light.